 What is RevPAR?

-RevPAR bridges the gap between occupancy rates and average room rates, giving hoteliers a comprehensive view of their property’s profitability and a way to gauge the effectiveness of their pricing strategies and room sales efforts.
+RevPAR blends the gap between occupancy rates and average room rates, giving hoteliers a comprehensive view of their property’s profitability and a way to gauge the effectiveness of their pricing strategies and room sales efforts.

 Considering RevPAR in conjunction with other key performance indicators will allow you to identify areas of opportunity, adjust strategies, and ensure your hotel is on a path to sustained growth and success.